DaluS/CHIMES/README.md

             },
         ```
 6. Now wou will have to define zouplala and proutprout our two new fields.
-    We will say for the sake of it that `zouplala` is a parameter, `proutprout` a state variable
+    We will say for the sake of it that `var1` is a parameter, `g` a state variable
     * to write zouplala : we have to give him a value by default, and it's good practice to give
 him a definition and an unit, for readability.
         ```
         'param': {
             [...]
-            'zouplala': { 'value': 0.25 ,
+            'var1': { 'value': 0.25 ,
                           'definition': 'a weird thing I introduced',
                           'units': '$',
                          },
             [...]
         },
         ```
-    * we say for the sake of it that proutprout = w/a. we write it as :
+    * we say for the sake of it that `g = w/a`. we write it as :
         ```
         'statevar': {
             [...]
-            'proutprout': {'func': lambda w=0,a=1: w/a,
+            'g': {'func': lambda w=0,a=1: w/a,
                            'com': 'madeup expression',
                            'definition': 'a madeup term',
                            'units': '$^{-1}'},